-PROGRAMME QUALIFICATION Animation Passes in CSEC English A; IT OR Computing OR Visual Arts OR Art and Design OR Technical Drawing at the CSEC or CAPE level.
-Africa and African Diaspora Studies No requirements Caribbean Sign Language Interpreting No requirements Computer Science At least a B in an A-Level Science subject or CAPE equivalent Cultural and Creative Industries No requirement Dance www.emc.edu.jm Digital Media Production No requirements Drama www.emc.edu.jm Education http://www.mona.uwi.edu/des/pages/admissioninfo.htm
+PROGRAMME QUALIFICATION Animation At least two subjects in Unit 1 at the CAPE level; and CAPE Communication Studies; and Information Technology OR Computing OR Visual Arts OR Art and Design OR Technical Drawing at the CSEC or CAPE level.
+Africa and African Diaspora Studies No requirements Caribbean Sign Language Interpreting No requirements Computer Science At least one approved Science subject at the CAPE level.
+Admission to the preliminary Computer Science courses is possible with CSEC Mathematics.
+Cultural and Creative Industries No requirements Dance An audition is applicable; for details consult www.emc.edu.jm Digital Media Production No requirements